Type 1 diabetes

 What are the symptoms of type 1 diabetes?

-- thirst— being very thirsty (and possibly hungry)
+- Thirst — being very thirsty (and possibly hungry)

-- toilet— urinating more often
+- Toilet — urinating (doing a wee) more often

-- tired— feeling unusually tired
+- Tired — feeling unusually tired or weak

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.